logdna/exclusive-lock-node/README.md

 Need to synchronize a bunch of workers so that only 1 does a particular thing?
 If yes, then you need a lock file.
 This package uses a cache store (`redis` or `keydb`) to create records atomically that only 1 instance will "own."

+### NOTES

+This library covers most common use cases for exclusion when working with multiple instances of the same application / container:

+* Exclusive initialization: have one of the application instances perform a task on init.
+* Periodic checks: Have one of the application instances perform a task periodically.

+For long running tasks and rare edge cases, it could be possible that the lock is perceived as acquired by more than one instance.
+This library does not provide strict guarantees for exclusion for tasks that must be processed exactly once in a non-idempotent manner (e.g. appending an item in order processing).
+Consider using upserts/cas on your persistent DB in those cases or using a dedicated solution for exclusion like etcd / zookeeper.

 ## Installation

 ```bash